 The highest-leverage assistants do not stop at information.
 They help the shopper move to the next step, whether that means showing alternatives, comparing products, or helping the customer add the right item to cart.

 If you are trialing tools, do not ask, "Does this feel impressive?"
-Ask questions like these instead:
+Run these tests instead — they reveal more than any sales demo.

 Best use cases for conversational AI on Shopify